 About the Advanced Grant

-With the Advanced Grant, the Novo Nordisk Foundation seeks to support the best researchers in the Nordic countries within endocrinology and experimental physiology with funding of a budget and timeframe that allows for focus and immersion in an important research subject.
+With the Advanced Grant, the Novo Nordisk Foundation seeks to support the best researchers in the Nordic countries within endocrinology and metabolism with funding of a budget and timeframe that allows for focus and immersion in an important research subject.

-The Advanced Grant is awarded by the Nordic Research Committee based on the best project application received in the call for the Endocrinological Research and Experimental Physiology – Nordic Countries, in which the committee selects the qualified researcher.
+The Advanced Grant is chosen by the Committee on Endocrinology and Metabolism based on the best project application received in the call for Research in Endocrinology and Metabolism – Nordic Countries.

 The selected researcher is invited to submit an extended 5-year research programme in preparation for being awarded a grant of DKK 10 million divided in DKK 2 million per year over a 5-year period.
-The committee evaluates the extended application and subsequently announces whether it will be awarded.
+The committee evaluates the extended application and subsequently the foundation announces whether the grant will be awarded.

 The prerequisite for being awarded the Advanced Grant is that the research project is of the highest scientific quality and potential and that the main applicant is an exceptional scientist at a high international level.